icos-etc/FFP-utils/README.md

 This function performs data processing and temporal filtering of an ICOS L2 ARCHIVE or L2 INTERIM zip file.
 Additionally, it can do a simplified processing and a temporal filtering of an existing FFP input table (e.g. a CSV file previously returned by the same function).

 There is no need to unzip the compressed file of each site.
-When multiple ZIP files are downloaded together from the Carbon Portal, the only action needed is to unzip the parent ZIP file.
+When multiple ZIP files are downloaded from the Carbon Portal, the only action needed is to unzip the parent ZIP file.
 If the dates are set as NULL, data is not filtered according to a specific time interval.
 Alongside the FFP input data, the EC tower coordinates are extracted from the metadata contained in the ZIP file, or silently within the function if an existing CSV file is used.
 When multiple zip files are downloaded, the parent zip folder contains a CSV file named ‘!TOC.csv’ that is used to extract the PID of each level 2 product.

 If ‘return.input’ is set to TRUE, the 4-elements matrix is the only output directly returned by the function within R.
 In the R working directory the function creates a folder named as the site ID and a sub-folder named "Input", where are stored the processed FFP inputs in a CSV format.
 The filename follows the structure: site id_start date_end date_FFP input.csv.

 When specified, a 4-element list is returned, containing: site ID string; vector with EC tower lat/lon coordinates; PID; FFP input data frame.
 Depending on data and site characteristics, not all the elements can always be returned (e.g. PID, if not available when the ‘!TOC.csv’ file doesn't exist; FFP input table when not all the parameters are available).
 When the FFP input table is saved as CSV, ‘site_id’, ‘lat, ‘lon’ and ‘PID’ are added in the first 4 columns of the table.
+The "TIMESTAMP" returned by the function corresponds to the "TIMESTAMP_START".

 ## doFFP
 Starting from the input parameters (e.g. a CSV file or an R object returned by the CPtoFFPinput function), it saves in dedicated folders the daily Flux Footprints Predictions (FFP; Kljun et al., 2015) for a specific Eddy Covariance site.
+The FFP R function can be downloaded here: https://footprint.kljun.net/download_2.php

 | Argument           | Description                                                                        |
 | ------------------ | -----------------------------------------------------------------------------------|